Open-ISP/isp-trace-parser/README.md

 ### Optimising stored data
 The following code illustrates how the parsed parquet files can be consolidated and optimised with `optimise_parquet.py`

+> [!NOTE]
+> There _may_ be an issue with this step on some architectures (see issue https://github.com/Open-ISP/isp-trace-parser/issues/23).

 ```python
 from isp_trace_parser import optimise_parquet